Ancient Greek calendars: Rhodian

 Evidence for the Rhodian calendar is plentiful and comes from a multitude of inscriptions.
 All of the months in the year are presented and attested for, as well the count of days.
 However, while the names are known, the order and organization of the months is not a definitive answer.
 For the amount of resources found on the actual calendar, very few ancient sources mention the calendar in their writings.
-With the plethora of information accessible, the Rhodian calendar is one studied almost extensively as the Athenian calendar.
+With the plethora of information accessible, the Rhodian calendar is one studied almost as extensively as the Athenian calendar.